nestjs/docs.nestjs.com/content/graphql/quick-start.md

     }),
   ],
 })
-export class ApplicationModule {}
+export class AppModule {}
 ```

 As mentioned, these options will be forwarded to the `ApolloServer` constructor.

 <app-banner-enterprise></app-banner-enterprise>

-#### Playground
+#### GraphQL playground

 The playground is a graphical, interactive, in-browser GraphQL IDE, available by default on the same URL as the GraphQL server itself.
+To see the playground running, you need a basic GraphQL server configured and running.
+To see it now, you can install the [working example here](https://github.com/nestjs/nest/tree/master/sample/12-graphql-schema-first).
+Alternatively, if you're following along with these code samples, once you've complete the steps in the [Resolvers chapter](/graphql/resolvers-map), you can access the playground.

-With your application running in the background, open your web browser and navigate to `http://localhost:3000/graphql` (host and port may vary depending on your configuration).
+With that in place, and with your application running in the background, open your web browser and navigate to `http://localhost:3000/graphql` (host and port may vary depending on your configuration).
 You should see the GraphQL playground, as shown below.

 <figure>
   <img src="/assets/playground.png" alt="" />